Some U.S. states eye economic reopening; New Yorkers told to wear masks

-In a bit of welcome news on the employment front, Walmart Inc <WMT.N> said on Friday that it would hire 50,000 more workers at its stores, clubs and distribution centers to meet a surge in demand for groceries and household essentials from consumers forced to stay home during the outbreak.
+In a bit of welcome news, Walmart Inc <WMT.N> said on Friday it would hire 50,000 more workers at its stores, clubs and distribution centers to meet a surge in demand for groceries and household essentials from consumers forced to stay home during the outbreak.

 One business deemed essential to keeping Americans fed that has been hit hard by the epidemic is meat processing plants.
 Facilities in South Dakota, Georgia, Iowa and elsewhere have reported hundreds of infections among employees forced to work in close proximity, prompting some plants run by Tyson Foods <TYS.N> and Smithfield Foods to shift production or shut and sparking calls by unions for safer working conditions.

-Even with huge companies such as Walmart and Amazon.com Inc <AMZN.O> hiring, some Americans who live in parts of states with lower infection rates have been made restless by the restrictions, leading to protests this week by flag-waving Trump supporters in the capitols of Minnesota, Michigan and Virginia.
+Even with huge companies such as Walmart and Amazon.com Inc <AMZN.O> hiring, some Americans who live in parts of states with lower infection rates have been made restless by restrictions that have more than 90% of the country under stay-at-home orders, leading to protests this week by flag-waving Trump supporters in the capitols of Minnesota, Michigan and Virginia.

 The demonstrations, which featured large crowds of people neither practicing social distancing nor wearing protective face coverings, angered governors who have been trying to bring coronavirus outbreaks in their states under control.